gu-fan/autotype.vim/README.rst

         Strings must using single quote ``'``.

     BLINK
-        A blink version of 'echo'
+        A blinking 'echo'
     NORMAL
         Like ':normal', And words like \<C-W> will be convert to that special character

-..
-Note:: To use a special char for a command line input
+:Note: To use a special char for a command line input
        like in 'i_CTRL-R_='.

        You must put the special char directly.

-          Use ``i_Ctrl-V``, see vim help for details.
+       Use ``i_Ctrl-V`` to input them, see vim help for details.

-..
-WARNING:: Behavior of using window/cmdline commands and mappings are not predictable.
+:WARNING: Behavior of using window/cmdline commands and mappings are not predictable.

           Use it with caution,

-             And don't run other's autotype without checking.
+          And don't **EVER** run other's autotype file without checking.

 Options
 =======